Click on any thumbnails to see a larger picture:

 Fargesia nitida Jiuzhaigou 2

 Up to 4m high, this is one of the largest forms of this beautiful small leaved species.
-Similar to Jiuzhaigou 1 in many other respects, but with slightly larger culms that are less tightly packed into the clump, giving a slightly more open effect.
-Very hardy and unlikely to flower for a very long time.
+Similar to Jiuzhaigou 1 in many other respects, with slightly larger culms that are less tightly packed into the clump.
+Very hardy, non-running and unlikely to flower for a very long time.
+Originally thought to be F. nitida, but now considered a different species by some.

 A superb, relatively recent introduction, which lives up to its name well.
 Red-tinted, hairy shoots are seen very early in spring, emerging from a tight, non-running base and growth is vertical and strong, with a dazzling display of bleached white culm sheaths all the way up the culms in midsummer.
 Foliage is deep glossy green, long and slim.
 Height 4 or 5m.